zianonlyhk/personal-website/content/blogs/01_intro_to_cfd_compressible.md

 **(2) Each control volume is treated as a distinct entity, and the fluid properties within it are represented by a single, volume-averaged value.**

 From principle **(2)**, we consider the value within each box to be piece-wise constant and uniformly distributed.
-This is a necessary compromise for modelling the continuous reality of nature on a discrete computer.
+This is a necessary compromise for modeling the continuous reality of nature on a discrete computer.
 To implement this, we transform our continuous differential equations into an integral form that applies over a finite volume.
 Taking the density equation as an example:
 ![A diagram illustrating the integration of the continuity equation over a finite control volume.](/blogs/01_intro_to_cfd_compressible/finite_volume_integration.png "width=850")

 We apply the divergence theorem, $\iiint_{\textnormal{CV}} (\nabla \cdot \mathbf{F}) \, dV = \iint_{\textnormal{S}} \mathbf{F} \cdot d\mathbf{S}$, where $\mathbf{F}$ is a vector field and $\textnormal{S}$ is the surface of the control volume (the 6 faces of the box):